CNES/Pandora2D/docs/source/userguide/segment_mode.rst

      - True/False
      - No
    * - **memory_per_work**
-     - Reserved memory for pandora2d calculations (Mb)
+     - Reserved memory for pandora2d calculations (MB)
      - int
      - > 0
      - No